 So, you want to be a management consultant (or strategy consultant) after finishing your undergraduate or MBA program?
 These are the prime jobs; glamorous, lucrative, sexy and pay more.
 Besides, a job at the top management consulting firms (BCG, McKinsey or Bain) or the Big 4 (PwC, EY, Deloitte, KPMG) is going to invite some oohs and aahs from your peers and relatives as well.
 Several college graduates and more than half of the MBA graduates dream of becoming a consultant after college or B-School.
-Hence, the competition is cut-throat.
+Hence, competition is cut-throat.
 So how do you get it, especially in a country like India?
 What do the top management consulting companies look for?
-This post will give you a sneak peak of the behind the scenes of consulting jobs.
+This post will give you a sneak peek of the behind the scenes of consulting jobs.

 What is Management Consulting?

 Management consulting, strategy consulting, or consulting is a very broad term, and sometimes a little bit vague and unstructured as well.

 Consulting can be defined as the business of advising or the act of coming up with solutions to the real world business problems.
 Management consulting or strategy consulting is all about helping a client obtaining advice that leads to a practical and lasting solution to a real business problem.
 More often than not, those solutions are being offered by subject matter experts or specialists in their respective fields.
 The popular fields are IT, financial services, human resources, mobile and communications, marketing & PR, healthcare, real estate, e-commerce, corporate law etc.

 The majority of the strategy consulting or management consulting firms specialize in providing advice on strategic and core operational issues such as where to set up the manufacturing unit, integrating work and staff processes after merger, identifying potential business partners and competitors, identifying the right customers, researching a new market, finding new channels for selling products (or services) or reducing the production (or operating) costs.
 However, these are NOT the only ones doing consulting.